martablangiardo/martablangiardo.github.io/index.md

 - [Session 3.1](Session3.1): Introduction to temporal modelling
-- [Session 3.2](Session3.2): Spatio-temporal modelling for area data Break
+- [Session 3.2](Session3.2): Spatio-temporal modelling for area data

+Break

 - [Practical 3b](Practical3): Spatio-temporal disease mapping and regression.
-We contintue with section 4-5 of Practical 3
+We continue with sections 4-5 of Practical 3

 ### Day 4 - Thur 29th September 2022

 - [Session 4.1](Session4.1): Models for geostatistical data and introduction to SPDE
 - [Session 4.2](Session4.2): inla.stack and inlabru

 Break

 - [Practical 4](Practical4): INLA-SPDE for geostatistical data

-Download the material for the practical 5 [here](Practical5/temperature.croatia.Rdata)
+Download the material for the practical 4 [here](Practical4/temperature.croatia.Rdata)

 ### Day 5 - Fri 30th September 2022

 - [Session 5.1](Session5.1): Spatio-temporal model for geostatistical data
 - [Practical 5](Practical5): A space-time model with inlabru There is no material to download for practical 5

 Break

 - Final exam